isb-cgc/readthedocs/docs/source/sections/data/CCLE_top.rst

 An older set of BigQuery tables containing CCLE data are available in the ``isb-cgc:ccle_201602_alpha``
 `dataset <https://bigquery.cloud.google.com/dataset/isb-cgc:ccle_201602_alpha>`_.
-This data will be updated and reformatted to look more like the newer TCGA and TARGET datasets over the next month or two.
+This data will be updated and reformatted to look more like the newer TCGA and TARGET datasets after the GDC formally releases CCLE, to optimize usage in the cancer research community.